authorizer-tech/authorizer-tech.github.io/docs/overview/examples/hierarchy.md

 # Hierarchical Permissions
-The authorizer platform can model a variety of hierarchical relationships.
+The Authorizer platform can model a variety of hierarchical relationships.
 The hierarchy can be defined through [SubjectSet rewrites](../concepts/namespaces#subject-set-rewrites) or explicitly via [relation tuples](../concepts/relation-tuples) between two objects or using both.
 The following example demonstrates using SubjectSet rewrites and parent relationships to model a parent/child hierarchy.

 ----